 2. To switch to Client Mode: From the Serv App or web UI, navigate to the Network settings, select WiFi/Wireless, then switch to Client Mode.
 From the front panel, press the Menu button to navigate to the WiFi screen.
 Press the Select/Enter button to navigate to the WiFi Mode screen, then hold down the Select/Enter button to switch to Client Mode.

 3. From the Serv App or web UI, click the WiFi scan or Saved Networks tab to connect to an available network, then enter the password.
-Once connected, the display will list the network Serv 4K is connected to.
+Once connected, the display will list the network Serv 4K is connected to and the assigned IP address.

 Connect via Ethernet